The Native Histories

 The United States 'Peace Policy' (1869)

-In the year 1869 congress passed an act which began the boarding school systems throughout the United States.
+In the year 1869 congress passed an act which began the start of the boarding schools throughout the United States.
 This was called the Peace Policy.
-This policy required that all reservations that were created for the Native populations also have a Christian church within it.
-The goal was to force Christianity on the Native populations on their reservations.
+In this policy Ulysses S. Grant replaced corrupt Indian Agents with Christian missionaries.
 The United States chose which denominations were to work within specific reservations.
-Even though the Catholic denomination was the most trusted by the Native populations at this time, the Catholic church was substantially underrepresented on the reservations.
-In addition the government also said that only one church would be allowed which disallowed the ability for the Catholic faith to even attempt having contact.
+Even though the Catholic denomination was the most trusted by the Native populations at this time, the Catholic church was substantially underrepresented on the reservations though they had the greatest of success among Native populations prior to this policy.
 At this time, and due to the demands of the Native populations, the Catholic church started the Black and Indian Missions in 1874 which gave them opportunity to finally work with the Native populations again on the reservations.

 The Native Languages are banned (1887)